CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 ## Where can I access the data?

-Internal to the Transportation Data & Analytics team, data flows from legacy Oracle database, nightly to MOVE (`flashcrow` RDS), and is then replicated to the `bigdata` RDS.
+Internal to the Transportation Data & Analytics team, legacy data flows from legacy Oracle database, nightly to MOVE (`flashcrow` RDS), and is then replicated to the `bigdata` RDS.
+Newer data is loaded directly into MOVE and then replicated to the `bigdata` RDS.

 Look in the `traffic` schema for all ad-hoc data tables.